10 Common Cannabis Leaf Problems and How to Fix Them

 If not taken care of, you will see webs that look similar to spider webs, and they will be covering your leaves and plants.
 Usually at this point it is too late, but if you do catch them early on you have some options.

 Similar to spider mites, aphids hang out on the undersides of the fan leaves, but they are green and have long legs almost like a grasshopper.
-They are pretty tiny as well so I also recommend using the trichome scope for looking at aphids on your leaves.
-You will see them crawling around and what aphids do is suck the nutrients and water out of your fan leaves, which causes them to wilt and die.
+Aphids suck the nutrients and water out of your fan leaves, which causes them to wilt and die.

-Also, most people recommend spraying a neem oil mix onto your plants to eliminate these bugs, but I am not a big fan of that.
+Some growers recommend spraying a neem oil mix onto your plants to eliminate these bugs, but I am not a big fan of that.
 Reason being, if you are in flower, you don’t want to be spraying your buds with anything as it can lead to mold and rot.
-The other reason is the spray leaves a lasting foreign smell on the plants that is unpleasant and something I don’t want in their system.
+The other reason is the spray leaves a lasting foreign smell on the plants that is unpleasant and something you don’t want in your system.

-In order to kill the mildew, it is best to mist it with a mildew eliminating spray.
-Also, lowering humidity and increasing airflow in the grow room is enough to stop it from coming back.
+Solution: In order to kill the mildew, it is best to mist it with a mildew eliminating spray.
+Also, lowering humidity and increasing airflow in the growroom is enough to stop it from coming back.

-The best way to stop the rot from spreading is by first increasing airflow and lowering the humidity in the grow room.
+Solution: The best way to stop the rot from spreading is by first increasing airflow and lowering the humidity in the growroom.
 Next, you’ll want to cut off all the buds that are infected.
 Mentally, it is hard to do, but if they have any amount of rot on them, the bud is useless and can make you sick if smoked.

 Once you have cut off all the rot, keep a close eye on the buds for more and make sure the conditions stay where they are and you will be fine.

-So there you have the Top 10 most common problems cannabis crowers face, as well as all the solutions to fix them before your plants are too far gone!
+So there you have the 10 of the most common problems cannabis growers face, as well as all the solutions to fix them before your plants are too far gone!

 Also remember that with most of the nutrient deficiency and leaf problems, the issue is pH levels.
 So always be sure to check that first before trying to increase any particular nutrient.